RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

   caption="Device Information Status"
 />

-* Similarly with the LoRaWAN Demo, you can also send message through the nRF Connect app you installed.
-The message can be viewed to our serial terminal as shown in the image below.
+* Similarly with the LoRaWAN Demo, you can also send a message through the nRF Connect app you installed.
+The message can be viewed on our serial terminal as shown in the image below.

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/5application-demonstration/message-in-serial-port2.jpg"